jamesemann/intro-to-botframework-12-fbwebview/readme.md

-1. Create an azure web app to host your webapp
-	Make a note of:
+1. Create an azure web app to host your webapp.
+Download the publishing profile Make a note of:
-	- URL
+	- `URL`

-	Download the publishing profile
 2. Register your bot with dev.botframework.com
    Make a note of:
 	- App Id